 Talk to a Doctor for Diagnosis

 In most cases, the conditions are not cancerous.
 Just because you notice any of the symptoms above, don’t fear that you have cancer.
-Instead, it is best to seek an evaluation with your dentist for examination and diagnosis.
+Instead, it is recommended to seek an evaluation with your dentist for examination and diagnosis.

 Regular dental exams are key to early diagnosis.
 As a result, treatment can be done in the early stages before the disease progresses.
 Drs.
 Blecha and Jandali treat many types of pathology in the mouth and jaw.
-If your dentist has recommended a pathology consultation with an oral surgeon, then contact our office to schedule an appointment.